goodone-dev/go-boilerplate/README.md

 ## 🌟 Features
 - 🏗️ **Clean Architecture**: Separates concerns into distinct layers (domain, application, infrastructure, presentation) for a more organized, testable, and maintainable codebase.
 - 🌐 **RESTful API**: A lightweight and high-performance RESTful API built with Gin, a popular Go web framework.
+Includes CORS and Secure middleware.
 - 🔄 **Live Reload**: Automatically restart the application when file changes are detected.
 - 🗃️ **Multiple Database Support**: Supports PostgreSQL, MySQL, and MongoDB.
 Uses a repository pattern for flexible data management.
 - 🌱 **Database Migration & Seeding**: Manage your database schema and seed data with simple `make` commands.